fmancinelli/fmancinelli.github.com/_posts/2012-01-03-The_biggest_threat_of_post_industrial_economy.markdown

 The transition function of such a machine would define the logic for reading a properly encoded transition function from the tape, and then start to operate the machine as if it was bundled with the transition function that has just been read.

-Such a machine is called *[universal Turing machine](http://en.wikipedia.org/wiki/Universal_Turing_machine)* and it is able to simulate all the other machines.
+Such a machine is called *[universal Turing machine](http://en.wikipedia.org/wiki/Universal_Turing_machine)* and it is able to simulate all the other ones.

 This machine is the model of the computers we use every day, and that allow us to write documents, play games, make calculations and... set alarms.